shaojiawei07/Selective-FD/README.md

 #### Others

 - The initial run of `Selective-FD.py` could be time-consuming as it needs to construct a dataset `./data/MNISTSelectedProxyDataset.pth`.
+It takes around 2 minutes in our server.
 - Please note that our method has the ability to support heterogeneous local models.
 But, for the sake of simplicity, we assume that all the clients adopt the same local models in this demo.